numpy/numpy/doc/source/reference/arrays.classes.rst

    .. versionadded:: 1.13

-   Any class, ndarray subclass or not, can define this method or set it to :obj:`None` in order to override the behavior of NumPy's ufuncs.
+   Any class, ndarray subclass or not, can define this method or set it to None in order to override the behavior of NumPy's ufuncs.
 This works quite similarly to Python's ``__mul__`` and other binary operation routines.

    - *ufunc* is the ufunc object that was called.